-The bacteria in rainwater need to be evaluated.
-Our experience is that stored underground where it is very cold there is little reason to be concerned.
+The bacteria in rainwater should be evaluated.
+Our experience is that stored underground where it is very cold there is little reason to be overly concerned.

-But everything is dependent on keeping the gutters relatively free of leaves and debris; and cleaning out the pre-reservoir sump regularly.
+But everything is dependent on keeping the gutters relatively free of leaves and debris; that should be done in any case.
+Cleaning out the pre-reservoir sump regularly is another consideration for those harvesting the rain.

 Your water sample results above, both straight from the underground reservoir and the UV-treated look good.
 The two small colonies constitute a very low bacterial load; neither were coloforms which would have shown up as purple."

-There is far greater acceptance of above-ground rainwater tanks, both those of plastic and fibreglass, despite the cost and much higher ambient temperature of the liquid.
+There is far greater acceptance of above-ground rainwater tanks, both those of plastic and fibreglass despite the cost and much higher ambient temperature.
 This is in fact more likely to foster a general risk of bacterial contamination.

 After eight years of drinking untreated reservoir rainwater stored underground, with no problems whatsoever we finally succumbed to family pressure and installed filters and a UV-steriliser.
 It was the right decision seeing that we have the finance to do it.

-There is certainly the potential to have bacterial infiltration of rainwater that has been harvested and stored in tanks of any sort.
+There is certainly the potential to have bacterial infiltration of rainwater that has been harvested and stored in reservoirs and tanks of any sort.

-The fact that it doesn't appear to happen to that stored underground we believe is because of the low temperature and that any bugs on the hot-roof of our home are likely to be killed by the sunshine; but still it could happen.
-Bacteria in rainwater must be considered if it causes diarrhoea.
+The fact that it doesn't appear to happen to that stored underground we believe is because of the low temperature; and that any bugs dancing on the hot tin-roof of our home are likely to be killed by the sunshine.
+Bacteria in rainwater must be considered if it causes diarrhoea; it could happen

 The very misleading assumption is that municipal water that has been treated is perfectly safe to drink; nothing could be further from the truth.